slavesocieties/openai/next_steps.md

     -assess performance for different kinds of records

 HTR
-    -solve rate limit issue (spend a bunch of money or try a different LLM) -improve segmentation algo
+    -solve rate limit issue (spend a bunch of money or try a different LLM)
-        -assess performance across wider range of volumes
-        -add a separate pre-processing step to crop to folio?
-        -add hyper-parameters to driver
-        -add verbosity to other pipeline components
-        -improve ability to detect horizontal breaks between sections and prevent false positives -build more training data
+    -build more training data
     -determine how granular model tuning needs to be -incorporate name list checks for people, places, characteristics, etc.